 This offset attenuator can be used with any VHF transceiver or scanner radio that has a removable antenna.
 Provisions for attaching to sets with integral antennas (such as the Alinco DJ-C1T and DJ-S11T) are not included.
 The receiver must have sufficient frequency coverage to permit tuning it 4 MHz away from the hunt frequency.
 If your hand-held does not have an extended range receiver (the Radio Shack HTX-202 is an example), substitute a 2 MHz oscillator.
 To save time while transmitter hunting, program both the transmitter frequency and the offset frequency into receiveer memories so you can switch back and forth quickly.

-Current drain of some TTL oscillators is over 20 mA, so maximum battery life with them will be about 15 hours.
-CMOS oscillators that have much lower current drain than the Crystek unit sold by The Shack are available, so check other parts suppliers.
-I found a 2 MHz CMOS oscillator module at Fry's Electronics that draws less than 1 mA.
+Current drain of typical oscillators with TTL circuitry is over 20 mA, so maximum battery life with them will be about 15 hours.
+Look for a CMOS oscillator that has much lower current drain.
 Another way to improve battery life is to replace U1 with a "low dropout" regulator such as the LM2931A2-5.0.
 This makes it possible to use 9-volt batteries down to about 5.5 volts instead of 7.5 volts.

-Radio Shack carries two types of rotary potentiometers, linear taper and audio taper.
+There are two popular types of rotary potentiometers, linear taper and audio taper.
 Audio taper is best for VR1 because it spreads out the high attenuation values on the dial when you wire it so that high attenuation is on the counterclockwise end, like a volume control.
 If your unit works on the opposite fashion and the attenuation is abrupt, simply swap the wires on the two outside terminals of the potentiometer.

 Avoid transmitting through this attenuator.
 Your antenna will emit strong spurious signals and you may burn out D1.
 Set the power output down to the lowest possible level on your hand-held.
 Fortunately, if you forget and cause a failure, repairs are easy and inexpensive.